2/20/2025

 speaker

-Hey Clément, thanks for your question.
+Thanks for your question.
 I think by far the biggest impact on utilization is by US sanctions.
-I don't think that the impact of EU sanctions or UK sanctions is very large to Chinese buyers, although it may be more pertinent to Indian and to Turkish buyers.
-But for sure utilization falls drastically once you enter the gray fleet.
+I don't think that the impact of EU sanctions or UK sanctions is very large to Chinese buyers.
+Although it may be more pertinent to Indian and to Turkish buyers.
+But for sure utilization falls drastically once you enter the grey fleet.
 And then even more so if you're sanctioned by the EU or the UK.
 And I think drastically so if you're sanctioned by the US.
-You know, I mean some of the research outlets like Kepler or even some of the shipping broker, they do some really nice research on this, which I'm sure you can find some articles that they describe and they go through each ship by ship and compute some nice data.
+Some of the research outlets like Kepler or even some of the shipping brokers, they do some really nice research on this, which I'm sure you can find some articles where they describe.
+And they go through each ship by ship and compute some nice data.

 speaker

 Makes sense.
-Thanks for the color.
+Thanks for the call.
 I'll turn it over.
 Thank you for taking my questions.

 speaker

-As a final call for any last questions, please press start one on your telephone keypad.
-We have no further questions on the call, so I'll hand the floor back to Iraqlis for any closing remarks.
+As a final call for any last questions, please press Start 1 on your telephone keypad.
+We have no further questions on the call, so I'll hand the floor back to Iraklis for any closing remarks.

 speaker

 Thank you.
-Thanks everyone for listening in.
-I will look forward to catching up again in mid-May for Q1.
+Thanks, everyone, for listening in.
+We look forward to catching up again in mid-May for Q1.
 Thank you.

 Disclaimer